Treadmill Buying Guide – 6 Ways to Look for When Choosing a Treadmill

 When buying a treadmill, one of the first considerations is how large it is.
 After all, it doesn’t matter how well-equipped it is with monitors or how optimal the track cushioning is.
 If it doesn’t fit in your workout space, you cannot have it unless you’re fine with it being outside.

-According to Live Strong, most treadmills will be about 60 to 64 inches in length.
+Most treadmills will be about 60 to 64 inches in length.
 This is about five feet from end to end.
 The width of the average treadmill has little variation, with most being tread belt widths being 24 to 28 inches.
 Some brands are narrower at 22 inches.
 These are treadmills usually designed for walking.

 So, if you live in an apartment, you may be better off with a treadmill that measures about 60 x 24 inches.
 If you have an entire garage or basement at your disposal, feel free to go with the commercial grade.